Duxford Aerodrome

-Duxford Aerodrome is located 8 NM south of Cambridge, within the civil parish of Duxford, Cambridgeshire, England and nearly 1 mi west of the village.
+Duxford Aerodrome is located 13 km south of Cambridge, within the civil parish of Duxford, Cambridgeshire, England and nearly 1 mi west of the village.
 The airfield is owned by the Imperial War Museum (IWM) and is the site of the Imperial War Museum Duxford and the American Air Museum.

-Duxford Aerodrome has a Civil Aviation Authority (CAA) Ordinary Licence (Number P678) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Cambridgeshire County Council).
+Duxford Aerodrome has a Civil Aviation Authority (CAA) Ordinary Licence (No. P897) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Imperial War Museum Trustees, CB22 4QR).
 The aerodrome is not licensed for night use.

 History

 Early Use

 The area around Duxford was first used for military purposes as part of the Army Manoeuvres of 1912.
 It was not until October 1917 that construction was started on a more formal airfield.
 The new aerodrome was built as part of a pair with a sister station at Fowlmere.

 The hangars built in the period correspond to a Directorate of Fortifications and Works drawing number 332/17.
 The drawing was signed by Lieutenant-Colonel BHO Armstrong of the Royal Engineers.

-The first units arriving at the new Training Depot Station in March 1918.
+The first units arrived at the new Training Depot Station in March 1918.
 These new arrivals included members of the American Expeditionary Forces.

 Duxford airfield dates to 1918 when many of the buildings were constructed by German prisoner-of-war labour.
 The airfield housed 8 Squadron in 1919-1920 which was equipped with Bristol Fighters.
 The airfield was then used by No. 2 Flying Training School RAF until April 1923, when 19 Squadron was formed at Duxford with Sopwith Snipes.